This step by step Easter centerpiece is an easy and elegant way to spruce up that beautiful Easter table.

-Hi friends!
 Thanks for all the lovely comments from my Spring Home Tour blog hop.
 I have to say my blogger friends really knocked it out of the park with some beautiful ideas.
 To me, decorating is as simple as bringing some branches from outside, sticking them in a vase and putting them on our kitchen island.
 It doesn’t have to be complicated to be beautiful.
+This step by step Easter centerpiece is a lot easier than it looks and will give you the confidence to continue creating floral arrangements.

 A couple of weeks ago, I shared my first flower tutorial on how to create a mixed arrangement.
 I actually took those same flowers and created this Easter centerpiece.
 All I did was cut the stems down and used a bowl instead of a vase.
 If you’re hosting Easter brunch or dinner, this would be perfect since it sits lower on the table.
 You don’t want an arrangement on the table that prevents you from making eye contact with the people sitting in front of you.